Blendify/blender-manual/blender_docs/manual/addons/lighting/sun_position.rst

 Setting the Time
 ^^^^^^^^^^^^^^^^

-After selecting the location on earth, select or animate the date and time.
+After selecting the location on Earth, select or animate the date and time.
 This is fairly straightforward, but care must be taken to match the *Time* zone and *Daylight Saving* to the moment you wish to simulate.
 Time entered is the local time, but the global, UTC time may be displayed below as well.